jonnonz1/nz-statute-book/acts/public/2012/search-and-surveillance-act-2012.md

 ### 51 Conditions for issuing surveillance device warrant
 The conditions for issuing a surveillance device warrant are that— (a) there are reasonable grounds—
-    (i) to suspect that an offence has been committed, or is being committed, or will be committed in respect of which this Act or any enactment specified in column 2 of the Schedule authorises the enforcement officer to apply for a warrant to enter premises for the purpose of obtaining evidence about the suspected offence; and
+    (i) to suspect that an offence has been committed, or is being committed, or will be committed in respect of which this Act or any enactment specified in column 2 of Schedule 2 authorises the enforcement officer to apply for a warrant to enter premises for the purpose of obtaining evidence about the suspected offence; and
     (ii) to believe that the proposed use of the surveillance device will obtain information that is evidential material in respect of the offence; and
   (b) the restrictions in section 45 do not prevent the issuing of a surveillance device warrant in the circumstances.